Occupational Therapy Assistant

 Information about the consortium is available at the consortium web site.
 Specific information about the Occupational Therapy Assistant program is available on the consortium's Occupational Therapy Assistant web page.

 The technical courses in the Occupational Therapy Assistant program start each year in summer semester (May).
 Seats for the program are filled with qualified applicants.
-Qualified applicants must submit all application materials to Rhodes State by February 14.
+Qualified applicants must submit all application materials to Rhodes State by mid February.
 Seats are limited.
 Clark State applicants for this program must also apply to Rhodes State online.
 Students should indicate they are applying to the Northwest Ohio Allied Health Education Consortium and that they are from Clark State by checking the appropriate boxes at the top of the application.

 Academic qualification for the Occupational Therapy Assistant program are listed below as items 1-6.
 These requirements must be met in order to be considered for the program.
 All courses must be completed with a grade of C or better.